NEFSC/READ-PSB-PACM/NOTES.md

 - What to do with small clusters of sites?
 For example, project=BERCHOK_SAMANA_200901_CH{2,3,4} with site_id={2,3,4} are all very close together.
 - Check for longitude > 0 (should be easterly)

+Questions:

+- How far does each station represent?
+How far does sound travel?
+- What happened in 2010?
+Any theories aside from general warming of GOM?
+- For spatial aggregation by region, what to calculate? # detection days would be influenced by # observation days.
+Probability of detection? % of total days with detection?
+- Davis 2017 focuses on # detection days, but dataset has # detections?
+Is that # individuals?
+Or # calls?
+- Presence/absence vs abundance

 ## Dec 16, 2019

 Dataset Questions: